Scott Speiser

-Scott Speiser (/skot spizerʃ/ SKOT SPIZE-er) is an American actor and writer.
+Scott Speiser (/skot spizer/ SKOT SPIZE-er) is an American actor and writer.
 He starred as Overkill in Amazon's remake of The Tick television series.
 He is a longtime member of the Blue Man Group stage show, and was previously a member of The Groundlings Sunday Company improvisational comedy troupe.

 Career

 Speiser guest starred on NCIS as Agent Rafi Ali.

 Speiser guest starred on Agents of S.H.I.E.L.D. as Senior Airman Campbell.

 Speiser guest starred on Mike & Molly.